 Award pins and certificates that recognise 10, 20 and 30 years of consecutive service are available from SONZ.
-Clubs can request these to acknowledge volunteers who achieve these milestones.
-SONZ uses the registration information in GMS to confirm volunteers' years of service and eligibility for these awards.
+Clubs need to request these to acknowledge volunteers who achieve these milestones.
+SONZ uses the registration information in GMS and consultation with clubs to confirm volunteers' years of service and eligibility for these awards.